rA3ka/dstack-examples/custom-domain/README.md

 This example demonstrates how to setup custom domains that points to a service running in Tapp behind a Tproxy.

+## Note
+This example points your custom domain to a Tproxy domain, which means that the Tproxy domain owner or its host owner will have the opportunity to request certificates for your custom domain through HTTP-01 challenge.
+To avoid this situation, please set up [CAA](https://letsencrypt.org/docs/caa/) for your domain to prohibit CA authorities from using challenges other than DNS-01.

 ## Overview

 This setup allows you to: